falkr/ttm4175/pages/prep-iot-stm.md

 - The states are shown as rounded rectangles.
 The state names are shown in bold text.
 As a naming convention, we only use lowercase letters, numbers, and underscores for state machine names, similar to rules for variable names in programming languages.
 - The start of the state machine is shown by a compact black dot.
 This is also a state, called the _initial state_.
 Once the state machine is activated, it starts at this initial state.
-- We assume that a traffic light only can be turned off from the state _blink_off_.
+- We assume that a traffic light only can be turned off from the state _blink_on_.
 This is shown by the final state, which is the circle with the extra border.

 ## States